Back to Blog

 Practical Protocols: Overcoming Emotional Reactions

-Implementing a daily loss limit strategy starts before market open.
-Calculate 50% of your maximum daily drawdown.
-If your funded account allows 3% daily loss, your circuit breaker triggers at 1.5%.
+The daily loss limit gets calculated before the market opens, not during a losing streak.
+Take 50% of the account's maximum daily drawdown: if the account allows a 3% daily loss, the circuit breaker trips at 1.5%.

 Mechanical circuit breaker system calibrated to 1.5% drawdown threshold.